epfl-ada/ada-2024-project-bluesweater/README.md

 Additionally, if we can retrieve more revenue and box office data, we propose adjusting monetary values for inflation.
 Since our dataset spans movies from the 20th to the 21st century, accounting for inflation would provide a more accurate representation of financial success across decades.
 We would also like to confirm with our TA if this approach is advisable.

-We could also could consider conducting a linear regression analysis to identify any positive additive coefficients between certain features (such as actor success, release timing, and tropes) and key outcomes like rankings, box office revenue, and overall movie success.
-This approach would help us pinpoint the "success predictors" in the data.
+Moreover, based on our regression analysis, we should add runtime and director frequency as key features to identify their positive additive effects on outcomes such as rankings, box office revenue, and overall movie success.
+This approach will help us pinpoint additional "success predictors" in the data.

 Lastly, as our chosen theme was inspired by a scientific lab, we plan to incorporate this concept into our final data story.
 In this narrative, we are the scientists, the TA takes on the role of the head scientist or lab director, the sections represent the "chemical" ingredients, and our central question of movie success is the magic concoction we're trying to create.
 This thematic approach will help frame our analysis in a more engaging and cohesive manner.